taxlegit-dev/vectorless-rag/README.md

 ### 🧩 Features

 Compared to traditional *vector-based RAG*, **PageIndex** features:
-- **No Vectors Needed**: Uses document structure and LLM reasoning for retrieval.
+- **No Vector DB Needed**: Uses document structure and LLM reasoning for retrieval, instead of vector search.
 - **No Chunking Needed**: Documents are organized into natural sections, not artificial chunks.
 - **Human-like Retrieval**: Simulates how human experts navigate and extract knowledge from complex documents.
 - **Transparent Retrieval Process**: Retrieval based on reasoning — traceable and interpretable.
 Say goodbye to approximate vector search ("vibe retrieval").

-PageIndex powers a reasoning-based RAG system that achieved [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, showing state-of-the-art performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).
+PageIndex powers a reasoning-based RAG system that achieved [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating **state-of-the-art** performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).

 ### ⚙️ Deployment Options
 - 🛠️ Self-host — run locally with this open-source repo.